jonsamwell/flutter_gherkin/README.md

 When I tap the "increment" icon 2 times       // passes 3 parameters "increment", "icon" & 2
 ```

 It is worth noting that this library *does not* rely on mirrors (reflection) for many reasons but most prominently for ease of maintenance and to fall inline with the principles of Flutter not allowing reflection.
-All in all this make for a much easier to understand and maintain code base.
+All in all this make for a much easier to understand and maintain code base as well as much easier debugging for the user.
 The downside is that we have to be slightly more explicit by providing instances of custom code such as step definition, hook, reporters and custom parameters.

 Now that we have a testable app, a feature file and a custom step definition we need to create a class that will call this library and actually run the tests.
 Create a file called `app_test.dart` and put the below code in.